 The reason for the popularity of tubes in guitar amps involves the nice tones that are produced when tubes are driven to the point of distortion.
 For some background on this, follow some of the links on The Strat Monger.
 There are numerous solid state "modeling amps" that try to simulate vacuum tube amps with digital signal processing (DSP) techniques, but in the end, that method is never more than a simulation.
 It just ain't the same as the real thing.

 One can spend a large amount of money and time building a tube amp from scratch.
 Hammond organ ampifiers chassis are available on the surplus market for a reasonable price, they make a good starting point for a guitar amp.
-The difficult job of cutting chassis holes for the tubes and transformers is already done, one just needs to drill a few holes for the potentiometers and connectors.
+The difficult job of cutting chassis holes for the tubes and transformers is already done, one just needs to drill a few small holes for the potentiometers and jacks.
 This project started with the amplifier from a Hammond M2 organ, chassis model AO14-1B.

 The output stage of this amplifier resembles a fusion between a Fender Princeton Reverb, Fender Vibroverb and ham radio transmitter.
-With 6V6 output tubes running at a 420V plate voltage, it puts out approximately 18 watts of audio power.
+With 6V6 (or 6L6) output tubes running at a 420V plate voltage, it puts out approximately 18 watts of audio power.
 The 17" reverb tank provides a deep echoey sound.
 The "simpler is better" philosophy was used in the design, multiple inputs with their own preamp stages were intentionally avoided to reduce hiss.
 The amp is plenty loud, and the sound quality is excellent.
 The Hammonator amp has worked well driving both 12" and 15" guitar speakers.

 The Hammonator Model 1 amp is a simplified version of the Hammonator 2RVT circuit.
 Builders can start with the Model 1 circuit and easily add the Model 2RVT Vibrato/Tremolo circuitry at a later date.